ldufr/ldufr.github.io/_posts/2021-08-07-Secrets-In-Configuration-Files-Is-Wrong.md

 ## The Goal

-The goal of this article is to describe an approach that can be used to specify secrets or credentials without ever specifying them in configuration files.
+The goal of this article is to describe an approach that can be used to specify secrets or credentials without ever writing them in configuration files.
 Moreover, the proposed approach is meant to be non-restrictive, compatible with most popular secrets management tools and still offer easy implementation for teams that do not have the budget or the incentive to setup more complicated solutions.
-Finally, this approach re-use a very powerful abstraction that has been proved to work extremely well, the "path".
+Finally, this approach re-use a very powerful abstraction that has been proved to work extremely well, the "object name".

-It is important to specified that this article do not try to define how to securely store passwords, how to securely exchange them, how to securely manage access rights, but rather propose a scheme that would push interoperability of software.
+It is important to specified that this article do not try to define how to securely store passwords, how to securely exchange them, how to securely manage access rights, but rather propose a scheme that would improve interoperability of software.

 ## The problem